mazurin/selection-screen-control/README.md

 # selection-screen-control
-Controlling the visibility of fields on the selection screen
+Controlling the visibility of fields on the selection screen of abap program